darinz/PSL/13_recommender_system/05_latent_factor.md

 Latent factor models represent a powerful approach in recommendation systems that goes beyond simple similarity-based methods.
 These models discover hidden patterns in user-item interactions by decomposing the rating matrix into lower-dimensional representations.
 Unlike collaborative filtering methods that rely on explicit similarities, latent factor models learn implicit patterns that may not be immediately obvious from the raw data.

+**Intuitive Understanding**: Latent factor models are like having a smart detective who can find hidden connections that aren't obvious at first glance.
+Instead of just looking at what people explicitly say they like, these models discover the underlying "DNA" of preferences - the fundamental building blocks that explain why people like certain things.
+It's like discovering that people who love action movies, complex plots, and fast-paced editing tend to like similar films, even if they've never rated the same movies before.

 ## 13.5.1.
 Introduction to Latent Factor Models

 ### Core Concept and Motivation